-All queries (or all except for a pre-defined / pre-agreed fraction) have been resolved prior to data extraction for analysis.
+All queries (or all except for a pre-defined/pre-agreed fraction) have been resolved prior to data extraction for analysis.

 Queries will also need to be resolved before database lock or snapshot.
 In some cases this will mean all queries, while in others some exceptions may be allowed.
+A risk-based approach should be adopted, prioritising endpoint and safety data.
 The rules governing any exceptions should be explicitly defined and agreed.